Space Shuttle external tank: Core stage of Space Launch System

 The Space Launch System (SLS) is a US super heavy-lift expendable launch vehicle, which first flew on Artemis 1 in November 2022.

 The core stage of the rocket is 8.4 m in diameter and mount a Main Propulsion System (MPS) incorporating four RS-25 engines.
 The core stage is structurally similar to the Space Shuttle external tank, and initial flights will use modified RS-25D engines left over from the Space Shuttle program.
 Later flights will switch to a cheaper version of the engine not intended for reuse.

-Unflown hardware
+Un-flown hardware

 MPTA-ET is on display with the Space Shuttle Pathfinder at the U.S. Space & Rocket Center in Huntsville, Alabama.

-ET-94 (older version LWT) is in Los Angeles and in 2019 will be displayed with Space Shuttle Endeavour at the California Science Center when the Samuel Oschin Air and Space Center opens.
+ET-94 (older version LWT) is in Los Angeles and in 2019 was scheduled to be displayed with Space Shuttle Endeavour at the California Science Center when the Samuel Oschin Air and Space Center opened.
+On January 15, 2024 it was announced in a press release that ET-94, 2 solid rocket boosters, and the Space Shuttle Endeavour had been linked together and expected them to be moved by the end of the month to their new exhibit location.

 Three other external tanks were in preparation when the manufacturing stopped.
 ET-139 is at advanced stage of manufacturing; ET-140 and ET-141 are in early stages of manufacturing.